Overview

 Let’s practice running these steps on a new dataset.
 We’ll test this on an uncleaned version of the dataset we’ve been working with.

-3. Click Perform operations.
-The dataset should now be the same as your other cleaned dataset.
+Run operations.
+The dataset should now match your other cleaned dataset.

 For convenience, we used the same dataset.
 In reality, you can use this process to clean related datasets.
 For example, data that you had collected over different fieldwork periods or data that was collected by other researchers (provided everyone uses the same column headings).